DJDevon3/Classic_Cryptography/Colski_Keyword_Finder/README.md

 # Colski Keyword Finder
-Can sometimes find keywords in Kryptos K2 style ciphertext
+Can sometimes find keywords in Quagmire III ciphertext.
+It's not infallable but it does work sometimes, quite well.

 ### Customizable:
 - Keyworded Alphabets